Tennessee State Route 396: Route description

 SR 396, most commonly known as Saturn Parkway, is a divided four-lane access-controlled facility its entire length.
 It is located within the southern part of the city of Spring Hill in Middle Tennessee approximately 42 mi south of Nashville.
 Its primary purpose is to provide access between the General Motors (GM) automotive assembly plant and Interstate 65, as well as residential and commercial areas within Spring Hill.
-In 2022, annual average daily traffic (AADT) volumes on the parkway ranged from 31,575 vehicles per day near its western terminus to 39,174 vehicles per day at the eastern terminus.
-SR 396 is one of few non-interstate highways in the state with a 70 mph speed limit, which is allowed on all controlled-access highways in Tennessee.
+In 2025, annual average daily traffic (AADT) volumes on the parkway ranged from 37,084 vehicles per day at its midpoint to 39,829 vehicles per day at the western terminus.
+SR 396 is one of few non-Interstate Highways in the state with a 70 mph speed limit, which is allowed on all controlled-access highways in Tennessee.

 SR 396 officially begins in the center of a three-level combination interchange with U.S. Route 31 (US 31) southwest of the business district of Spring Hill and west of the GM plant.
 This interchange contains two loop ramps and one flyover ramp, and utilizes separate ramps to provide access to and from US 31 northbound and southbound from both directions.
 Beyond this interchange, the roadway continues to the north for 1.3 mi as an unnumbered surface street that retains the Saturn Parkway name, and provides the primary means of access to the GM plant.
 The highway then shifts east, where the speed limit increases from 55 to 70 mph, and has a diamond interchange with Kedron Road directly south of the Spring Hill Battlefield.
 A short distance later, it has a diamond interchange with Port Royal Road, before shifting slightly northward and reaching its eastern terminus with I-65 at a trumpet interchange along the Maury-Williamson County line.